VKCOM/vk-bridge/README.md

 ### `connect.subscribe(fn)`

-Subscribes a function to events listen
+Subscribes a function to events listening

 **Parameters**